2007 Irish general election: Campaign

 As a result of falling opinion poll ratings for the outgoing government in the months approaching the start of the campaign, the election was one of the more closely fought in decades, with the outcome being very uncertain.

+Poster in Castledermot featuring Ahern and urging a vote for "Bertie's Team."

 This election was fought as a contest for Taoiseach between the outgoing Fianna Fáil–Progressive Democrats coalition and the "Alliance for Change", a proposed Fine Gael–Labour Party coalition.
 Opinion polls did not show either option as being certain, and other possibilities include Fianna Fáil–led coalition with other parties, or Fine Gael and the Labour Party with the Green Party.
 Fine Gael and the Labour Party had an agreed transfer pact.
 The Green Party was non-aligned but made statements favouring a change from the outgoing Government.
 All parties, with the exception of the Green Party, claimed that they would not include Sinn Féin in a new Government.

 Due to the run-up of the Dáil to the maximum allowable life-span, it was clear to all parties that the election would be held early summer 2007 and all parties held "conferences" during the spring to announce policies.
 At this time Fine Gael launched a "Contract for a Better Ireland" which was a centrepiece of their campaign.
 The early conferences led to the campaign being described as one of the longest in recent times.
 The campaign officially began at the dissolution of the Dáil.
 This dissolution was done early on a Sunday morning, and there was much speculation about the reason for this during the first week of the campaign.
 The leaking and publication, just before the election was called, of evidence about personal finance transactions in December 1994 given to the Mahon Tribunal by the Taoiseach Bertie Ahern led to the first two weeks of the campaign being dominated by questions about his fitness to serve as Taoiseach, and required the Progressive Democrats to decide if they would pull out of Government before the election was held, but they decided to remain.
 The Tribunal itself decided to postpone sittings during the campaign.